enzo-project/enzo-e/getting_started.rst

-	``make log``        *Generate org-mode* ``'log.org'`` *file from* ``'hg log'`` *output* ``make gdb``        *Generate org-mode* ``'gdb.org'`` *from gdb* ``'where'`` *output in* ``gdb.out`` ``make cccc``       *Compute code quality metrics in* ``src/.cccc/cccc.html`` ``make coverity``   *Compile Enzo-P/Cello using the Coverity static analysis tool*
+	``make log``        *Generate org-mode* ``'log.org'`` *file from* ``'hg log'`` *output* ``make gdb``        *Generate org-mode* ``'gdb.org'`` *from gdb* ``'where'`` *output in* ``gdb.out`` ``make cccc``       *Compute code quality metrics in* ``src/.cccc/cccc.html`` ``make coverity``   *Compile Enzo-E / Cello using the Coverity static analysis tool*
         ==================  ===============================================================

 Running
 =======

-In this section we run Enzo-P on a simple "Hello World" test program and take a look at Enzo-P's output.
+In this section we run Enzo-E on a simple "Hello World" test program and take a look at Enzo-E's output.

-1. Run Enzo-P
+1. Run Enzo-E
 -------------

 An included "Hello World" problem can be run using the following